akuity/terraform-provider-akp/docs/resources/instance.md

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import the AKP Instance using its `name`.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import the AKP instance using its `name`.
 For example:

 ```terraform
 import {